banrod/unit/workstation/notes/next-steps.md

       `_classes.ts`.

 ## Testing & Tooling
-- [ ] Extend the test suite with a smoke graph that exercises a representative subset of specs to ensure runtime coverage.
+- [x] Extend the test suite with a smoke graph that exercises a representative subset of specs to ensure runtime coverage. *(See `src/test/system/registry/SmokeGraph.ts`.)*
 - [ ] Wire the workstation `./scripts/run-tests.sh` into a CI target so local
       and remote runs stay aligned.